 Workvivo, the Only Truly Social Intranet

 Unlike competing products that may offer one or two social features, we built Workvivo’s Social Intranet as a social, community-first platform.
-Where social is a core part of our DNA and not just a feature (meaning, a glorified top-down intranet with a like button).
+Social is a core part of our DNA and not just a feature (meaning, a glorified top-down intranet with a like button).

-Now…this is not for every company.
-But it is for bolder companies that want the flow of information and communication between company to employee, and employee to employee, to actually work going forward.
+Workvivo is for bold companies that want the flow of information and communication between company to employee and employee to employee, improving employee experience, productivity, and retention.

-This more flat, democratized structure that allows people to contribute, to comment, to share, and be more active enables an actual community which helps build that sense of connection and belonging which is critical in today’s workplace.
+This flatter democratized structure that allows people to contribute, comment, share, and be more active enables a community that helps build a sense of connection and belonging, which is critical in today’s workplace.
 Especially since it looks like a hybrid working environment is here to stay.

-Everything else, such as the old-fashioned platforms and competing products that don’t have this social essence, are going to sit on the shelf and struggle with the low adoption rates that legacy platforms are known for.
+The old-fashioned platforms and competing products that don’t have this social essence will sit on the shelf and struggle with the low intranet adoption rates that legacy platforms are known for.

 Workvivo offers customers a way to strengthen their company through the power of community.
-Employees can access not only all of the tools and resources they need via a unified digital platform, but all of the communications as well.
+Employees can access not only all the tools and resources they need via a unified digital platform but communicate easily with colleagues from across the company.

 User Lorraine M. had this to say about Workvivo on Capterra: